 The communal area provides free tea and coffee throughout the day, a fridge, and sitting area with wifi.

 At dusk, make sure you walk along the town’s main road to see a bunch of monkeys playing all over the road.
 If you’re quick, you may even get a photo or just stop and have some fun watching the playful games.

 There are several local restaurants along the waterfront, it’s just a matter of trying a couple out; most sell seafood and are reasonably priced, but on the whole, I expected the seafood to be cheaper here as it’s on the coast!
 The Chinese restaurant at the northern end of the beach serves an extensive menu, prices were OK, food was good, and offers a great view of the sea!

 A local said to try the Intan, which is the “best seafood restaurant in Cherating”.
 Not sure what it was but after eating the Chilli crab and ended up violently ill with food poisoning the whole night.
 I’m a seafood lover and having caught fresh seafood including crab when I used to live on my boat, I know when it’s fresh.
 Perhaps it was the handling or how it was cooked…who knows, unlucky and frustrating as the meal was delicious but also the most expensive we paid for a meal in Malaysia!

 Cherating to KL

-Decided to make our way back to KL for the second time in almost 2 months of travelling in Malaysia.
-The main reason was that whilst travelling, we’d donated a new camera tripod to a girl’s school and the Principal invited us to attend a Woman’s Health Day.
+The main reason for the return is on the first visit to KL, we donated a new camera tripod to a girl’s school and the Principal invited us back to attend a Woman’s Health Day.